 - Republika Srpska:

-Beside Office of Attorney General of B&H, there are attorney generals on lower levels.
-One of the main tasks of the Office of Attorney General of B&H is to provide legal advices and to represent B&H (its institutions, agencies etc.) before all bodies in country, before international and foreign courts and organs.
+Beside Office of Attorney General of B&H, there are attorney general offices on lower levels.
+One of the main tasks of the Office of Attorney General of B&H is to provide legal advices and to represent B&H (its institutions, agencies etc.) before all bodies in country, and before international and foreign courts and organs.

-Important role in human rights protection conferred to the Institution of Human Rights Ombudsman of B&H, who deals, as it is stated on its web page “with protection of rights of natural persons and legal entities in accordance with the Constitution of BiH and international human rights instruments appended thereto.”
-In case of discrimination institution issues recommendations to competent organs and it also advises citizens regarding the adequate legal remedies and institutions they should address.
+Important role in human rights protection conferred on the Institution of Human Rights Ombudsman of B&H, who deals, as it is stated on its web page “with protection of rights of natural persons and legal entities in accordance with the Constitution of BiH and international human rights instruments appended thereto”.
+In case of discrimination, institution issues recommendations to competent organs and it also advises citizens regarding the adequate legal remedies and institutions they should contact.

 The history of the Constitutional Court of Bosnia and Herzegovina can be traced to its initial establishment on 15 February 1964.
 Today, the Constitution of Bosnia and Herzegovina (Annex 4. of Dayton Peace Agreement) elaborates in its preamble certain basic normative principles, such as respect for human dignity, liberty and equality; respect for peace, justice, tolerance, and reconciliation; and respect for democratic governmental institutions and fair procedures, all of which together represent the best means for producing peaceful relations within a pluralistic society.
 In addition, Article II not only contains a comprehensive catalogue of human rights and fundamental freedoms, it also declares the European Convention for the Protection of Human Rights and Fundamental Freedoms and its Protocols to be directly applicable in Bosnia and Herzegovina.
 Moreover, it is provided that the Convention shall have priority over all other laws.